COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Related Work

 \textbf{Calibrated Uncertainty.} As DNNs tend to make overconfident predictions~\cite{nguyen2015deep,szegedy2013intriguing}, confidence calibration has received significant attention in recent years~\cite{nguyen2015deep,szegedy2013intriguing}.
 Calibrating confidence or uncertainty estimates involves maximising the correlation between predictive accuracy values and predictive uncertainty scores.
 A wide variety of calibration techniques, particularly in classification settings, can be broadly categorised into explicit and implicit calibration categories~\cite{wang2021rethinking}.
 In the former category, two types of post-hoc methods, binning-based and temperature-scaling, are applied to increase the reliability of DNN confidence estimates~\cite{guo2017calibration,minderer2021revisiting}.
 In binning-based methods such as non-parametric histogram binning~\cite{zadrozny2001obtaining}, calibrated confidence is estimated based on the average count of positive-class instances in each bin.
 This method is extended to jointly optimise the bin boundaries and their predictions in Isotonic Regression~\cite{zadrozny2002transforming}.
 Temperature-scaling methods can be viewed as generalised versions of Platt scaling~\cite{platt1999probabilistic} using logistic regression for calibrating the class probabilities.
 We use temperature-scaling as a calibration baseline~\cite{hinton2015distilling,guo2017calibration} to compare against the uncertainty calibration performance of the proposed method, due to its simplicity.

-Implicit calibration methods mainly focus on tailoring the training objective of DNNs to minimise the prediction error and calibration error simultaneously.
+Implicit calibration methods tailor the training objective of DNNs to minimise the prediction error and calibration error simultaneously.
 Addressing the limitations of standard cross-entropy loss w.r.t.\ confidence calibration, various alternative loss functions such as focal loss~\cite{mukhoti2020calibrating}, maximum mean calibration error~\cite{kumar2018trainable}, and accuracy vs uncertainty calibration~\cite{krishnan2020improving}, have been investigated recently.
 Calibrating regression models is relatively under-explored compared to the classification.
 Some recent works~\cite{kuleshov2018accurate,song2019distribution,utpala2020quantile} made attempts to extend some of the aforementioned calibration techniques to continuous-valued predictions.

 \textbf{Ordinal or Ranking-based Uncertainty.} In the existing uncertainty modelling works, the ordinal property of uncertainty estimates received less attention compared to the calibration property, which partly motivated the method introduced in this paper.
 Li et al.~\cite{li2021learning} proposed to model data uncertainty by inducing ordinality into probabilistic embeddings of face images.
 Towards uncertainty-aware regression problems, the results reported in~\cite{li2021learning} highlighted the key limitations of deterministic unordered embeddings compared to the probabilistic ordinal embeddings.
 Although not strictly ordinal, relative uncertainty modelling is explored for facial expression recognition in~\cite{zhang2021relative}.